 Prayer is the very first thing you should do in every situation.
 Communicate with God and let Him know what’s going on.
 Ask in prayer for your desired results.
 Ask Him to help you let go and let Him handle it.
 Thank Him for everything He has done and praise Him in every situation.

 I spend a lot of time here.
 I try to spend every spare moment I have in prayer.
 The beauty of this is prayer can be done anywhere.
 I find myself in prayer when I’m doing chores around the house and taking a shower.
 Basically whenever I’m alone.

-In order for me to let go and let God handle something, I need to spill my heart to Him.
-I need Him to remind me that He wants the best for me and that whatever happens He will be there to comfort me.
+For me to let go and let God handle something, I need to spill my heart to Him.
+I need Him to remind me that He wants the best for me and that whatever happens, He will be there to comfort me.

 We need to remember that the plans we have for ourselves are not always good.
 The Lord knows the best for us and we need to be able to accept that.